 As of the date of this Report, we have three full-time employees and six part-time employees.
-The full-time employees include our Executive Chairman who is involved in our clinical development program history and status, as well as vetting additional opportunities and operations.
+The full-time employees include our Executive Chairman who is involved in our clinical development program history and status, as well as vetting additional opportunities and operations, as well as our Vice President of Operations.
 The part-time employees include our Interim CFO, as well as administrative, legal and accounting functions.
 None of our employees are covered by collective bargaining agreements.
 From time to time, we also employ independent contractors to support our clinical development and administrative functions.
 We consider the number of our employees, their compensation, and their functions to be appropriate for the current status of our business, and we also consider relations with each of our employees to be good.
 Each of our employees has entered into confidentiality, intellectual property assignment and non-competition agreements with us.